Birth to 2 Years

 A baby who feels safe and loved learns to trust.
-Once they feel trust, they’re able to give and receive love and affection when they’re older.
+When they feel trust, they can give and receive love and affection when they’re older.

 What Your Child Needs Your Help to Learn

 - Teach your child that their body is private.

-- Use the correct names for body parts including genitals and reproductive organs: penis, testicles, scrotum, anus, vulva, labia, vagina, clitoris, uterus and ovaries.
+- Use the correct names for body parts including genitals and reproductive organs: penis, testicles, scrotum, anus, vulva, labia, vagina and clitoris.
 Knowing the correct names for body parts promotes positive body image, self-confidence, and parent-child communication.
 It also helps to protect your child as you can be specific and clear when you talk to them about when touch is inappropriate.
-They will also have the words to tell you or a trusted adult if sexual abuse has happened.
+They will also have the words to tell you or a trusted adult if they feel something happened.

 - Help your child understand how gender can be expressed differently.
-A person’s gender identity may be the same as or different than the sex they were assigned at birth.
+A person’s gender identity may be the same or different from the sex they were assigned at birth.
 At this age, it may simply be a matter of using the word ‘sometimes’ (e.g., sometimes boys have penises or girls have long hair.)

 To learn more, see Tips for Talking about Sexual Health.